Dealing with and preventing ice dams

 What is an ice dam?

 An ice dam is a ridge of ice that forms at the edge of a roof and prevents melting snow (water) from draining off the roof.
-The water that backs up behind the dam can leak into a home and cause damage to walls, ceilings, insulation, and other areas.
-Figure 1 shows a cross section of a home with an ice dam.
+The water that backs up behind the dam can leak into a home and cause damage to walls, ceilings, insulation and other areas.

 What causes ice dams?